Assault of Sureshbhai Patel: Eric Parker

-Parker was 26 years old at the time of the incident and worked for the Madison Police Department from 2013 to 2015.
+Eric Sloan Parker was 26 years old at the time of the incident and worked for the Madison Police Department from 2013 to 2015.
 He speaks English but understands neither Gujarati nor Hindi.

 Incident

 At 9 a.m., Patel was taking a stroll outside his son's house.
 A man in the neighborhood called 911 to report a suspicious man lurking about and peering into garages.
 He described Patel as a "skinny black man wearing a toboggan [sic]."
 A few minutes later, two police officers approached Patel on a sidewalk.
 Parker asked Patel for his identification.
 Patel said repeatedly that he did not know English and was from India.
 The video appears to show Parker throwing Patel to the ground face first ninety seconds into the encounter.
 His hands also appeared to be behind his back as he was pushed.
 Patel's family allege that Parker also twisted Patel's arm.